qaalabs/DE5M4/docs/day1/planning/possible-user-stories.md

-# Possible User Stories for the QARestaurant Activity
+# Possible User Stories for the QA-Restaurant Activity

 Here are example user stories organised by some of the epics we identified, based on the restaurant website requirements: